Manvithbm/personal_finance_tracker/README.md

 ## Functionalties:

+Dashboard Overview:
-* Dashboard Overview: <br> Where we provide a visual summary of income, expenses, savings, and budget progress. and also included charts, graphs, and key financial metrics.
+Our platform offers a comprehensive visual summary that displays your income, expenses, savings, and how well you're sticking to your budget.
+This section includes interactive charts, graphs, and important financial indicators.

-* Budget Creation: <br>  we also allow users to set up budgets for different categories such as housing, transportation, groceries, entertainment, etc. Users can define budget limits and timeframes.
+Budget Setup:
+Users can create personalized budgets across different spending categories like housing, transportation, groceries, and entertainment.
+Each budget can have its own limit and set duration.

+Income Management:
-* Income Tracking: <br> we have enable users to record their various sources of income, such as salaries, freelance work, investments, or side gigs.
-Users can categorize income sources for better tracking.
+We allow users to log all sources of income—such as salaries, freelance earnings, investment returns, and side jobs—and categorize them for easier tracking and reporting.

-* Expense Tracking: <br> Allow users to enter their expenses, either manually.
-Expenses can be categorized into different budget categories.
+Expense Management:
+Users can manually input their spending, which can be sorted into specific categories for better organization and analysis.

+Customizable Spending Categories:
-* Expense Categories: <br> We alsoOffer a predefined set of expense categories or allow users to create custom categories to match their specific spending habits.
+We provide a set of default expense categories, with the flexibility for users to create their own to better reflect their individual financial habits.

-* Reports and Analytics: <br>  We generate detailed reports and analytics to provide insights into spending patterns, budget adherence, and financial trends.
-This can help users identify areas where they can cut expenses or save more.

-* Transaction History: <br> We maintain a transaction history that allows users to review and search for specific expenses or income entries.

-These are some functionaltites which provided by our website.
+Insights and Reports:
+Our system generates in-depth reports and analytics that help users understand their financial behavior, monitor budget compliance, and spot trends—making it easier to identify savings opportunities.

+Transaction Log:
+A detailed record of all financial transactions is maintained, allowing users to browse, search, and review specific income or expense entries.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------